ExpertIce Badges

 2. Lifetime Exemption: The federal estate tax exemption is high but subject to change.
 Estate planning may involve using the lifetime exemption to shelter assets from federal estate tax.

-3. Oregon Estate Tax Planning: If your estate is close to or above the Oregon estate tax threshold, consider strategies to minimize or eliminate Oregon estate tax liability.
+3. California Estate Tax Planning: As stated previously, California does not levy a separate state estate tax.
+Therefore, you only need to consider strategies to minimize or eliminate federal estate tax liability.

 4. Trusts: Certain types of trusts, such as irrevocable life insurance trusts (ILITs) or grantor-retained annuity trusts (GRATs), can be part of an estate plan to reduce potential estate and gift tax burdens.